bnaucler/gambot/README.md

     - backend
 * Send player added status report to frontend
 * Participant attendance & results report per tournament
-* Fix bench when only 1 player is in tournament
 * See all games in tournament history
 * See all players and respective scores in tournament history
 * Tournament history data download
 * Better looking pause icon
+* Same button for admin registration and login
+* Same button for starting and ending tournament
 * 'soft end' to stop seeding
 * Licess API bindings